SuperOfficeDocs/superoffice-docs/docs/en/onsite/compatibility/client-os.md

 | MacOS X El Capitan | ![i][img1] | ![i][img1] | ![i][img1] | ![i][img3] | ![i][img3] | ![i][img2] | ![i][img2] |

 > [!NOTE]
-> For Mac users, the biggest source of incompatibility is our WebTools.
-So for the Mac OS versions not part of our tested configurations, this is the most likely part of the product that will not work.
+> WebTools is the primary source of incompatibility for Mac users.
+For Mac OS versions that are not included in our tested configurations, WebTools is the component most likely to experience issues.

 ## Legend